Dmitri9149/Rust_Tokenizers/README.md

 5.We believe , the relation is more general than just the tokens which correspond to the very set of all different words in the "Alice ..." text.

-The question: how to find the hyperparameter?
+How to find the hyperparameter?

-Blow is the possible answer (and algorithm).
+Below is the possible answer (and algorithm).
 At every stage of merge we have vocabulary of: (token:quantity of the token in the text).
 We may calculate the distribution => (token:frequency of the token in the text).
 For the distribution, we calculate the entropy.
 Within the process of tokenization the entropy grows and then decrease.
 Find the number of merge for the max entropy (NMAX).
-Run the tokenization process from the beginning ('chars' stage) up to the NMAX.
+Run the tokenization process from the beginning ('characterss' stage) up to the NMAX.
 The vocabulary of tokens will be our final vocab of tokens.

-Let us see the plot (the process is run up to the end, 5746 merges).
+Below is the plot for entropy.
+The process is run up to the end, 5746 merges.
 The max of entropy is at about 2000 merges.

 ![Alt plot](entropy_5746_merges_07_03_2021.svg)